 Pet vaccinations ensure your pets are protected from:

-If you’ve recently adopted a puppy or kitten, please schedule an exam right away so we can check the animal’s health and administer the first important round of vaccines.
+If you’ve recently adopted a puppy or kitten, please call our office to schedule an exam right away so we can check the animal’s health and administer the first important round of vaccines.